getcommitapp/commit/docs/software-requirements-specification.md

 - Currency: CHF only at launch.
 - Recipients:
-  - Solo challenge: at creation the user selects a recipient among: (a) a named person who is an existing app user, (b) a charity from a small predefined list, or (c) the developers (platform donation account).
+  - Solo challenge: at creation the user selects a recipient among: (a) a named person who is an existing app user, (b: if possible within MVP timeline) a charity from a small predefined list, or (c) the developers (platform donation account).
   - Group challenge: on resolution, winners split the stakes evenly among all winners.
 If no participants succeed, the pooled funds go to the destination